 Notice that the sentence above could have ended at the word “house,” but since I wanted to emphasize the object that the subject fears the most, additional details were integrated midway.

-“Especially” would always necessitate a pre-comma when used this way.
+“Especially” would always need a pre-comma when used this way.

 A similar principle applies when the parenthetical information is added at the latter part of the sentence, which is oftentimes how we use “especially”.

 The only difference of this structure from the former is that placing the parenthesis at the end most likely allows more information retention.